What is sound?

 Obesity can lead to many illnesses, including diabetes and heart disease.
 There is a link between obesity and hearing loss in adults.
 Another study, published by the Laryngoscope, suggests that there is a link between obesity and hearing loss in teenagers as well.

-The researchers discovered that obese teenagers had poorer hearing at all frequencies.
+The researchers discovered that obese teenagers had worse hearing at all frequencies.
 Furthermore, teenagers who are obese are nearly twice as likely to suffer from low-frequency hearing loss in one ear.

 Ototoxic medications and hearing loss